Sicut Judaeis: Middle Ages

-The goal of papal policy between the eleventh and thirteenth century was, while also demonstrating their theologically assigned and restricted place in society according to the Theodosian Code and dependent on the pope, to protect Jews physically, alongside their property.
+The goal of papal policy between the 11th and 13th centuries was, while also demonstrating their theologically assigned and restricted place in society according to the Theodosian Code and dependent on the pope, to protect Jews physically, alongside their property.
 In 1065, Pope Alexander II wrote to Béranger, Viscount of Narbonne, and to Guifred, bishop of the city, praising them for having prevented the massacre of the Jews in their district, and reminding them that God does not approve of the shedding of blood.
 In 1065 also, Alexander admonished Landulf VI of Benevento "that the conversion of Jews is not to be obtained by force."
 The attitude that baptism should never be forced became one of the core tenets of the re-issues of the Sicut Iuadeis in the eleventh and twelfth century, following Gregory's ideas.

 To avoid persecutions and massacres, Popes begun to re-issue the Constitutio pro Iudaeis in the Middle Ages and reference Gregory I. One of the first was Callixtus II, who clearly referenced Gregory in by starting his letter like Gregory with the words Sicut Iudaeis, though the letter does not survive.
 While a similar letter by Eugenius III has also not survived, another re-issue by Alexander III provides the first extant version of the Constitutio pro Iudaeis and states that Jews were under papal protection.
 The bull was re-issued by Clement III and Celestine III and often linked with papal calls for crusades and in response to appeals by Jewish communities.

-Restrictions on Jews, however, were considered licit.
-For example, the Fourth Lateran Council in 1215 decreed that Jews be differentiated from others by their type of clothing to avoid marriage between Jews and Christians.
-Jews were sometimes required to wear a yellow badge or a pointed hat.
+The Sicut Judaeis template experienced a significant change under Pope Innocent III, who was concerned with both external enemies of Christianity such as the Muslim kingdoms as well as internal enemies such as heretics.
+Though he also issued the letter like his predecessors, he added a phrase according to which only those Jews, that did not plot against Christianity, would be protected.
+He also saw it as his role to monitor Jewish communities and ensure they fulfil the witness role as described by Augustine.
+This also manifested in the regulations in the Fourth Lateran Council in 1215, which for instance decreed that Jews be differentiated from others by their type of clothing.
+This rule, which mirrored already existing Muslim legislation towards Christians and Jews, was to avoid marriage between Jews and Christians and to distinguish the Jews so that it could be guaranteed that they would not be harmed, though it likely encouraged all kinds of discrimination.

+By the thirteenth century, for various reasons Augustine's teaching had eroded and Jewish presence was less tolerated.
 The impositions of exorbitant taxes on Jews, and the practice of expelling Jews, usually after stripping them of their property through taxation, was widespread.
 For example, in 1229, King Henry III of England forced Jews to pay half the value of their property in taxes, which was followed by further taxation and then by the expulsion of Jews from England in 1290.
 Jews were also expelled from France, Spain, and Portugal.